efabless/EF_PWM32/readme.md

 # EF_PWM32
 A dual channel 32-bit PWM generator with a clock divider and support for both Edge and Center Alignment Modes.

+The generator comes with bus wrapper for AHB lite, APB and WB (classic) buses.
 ## Description
 The PWM module is capable of producing two PWM signals on pwmA and pwmB ports.
 The PWM signals are generated out of a 32-bit counter which is compared to the values cmpA and cmpB.
 The counter has two modes of operation:
 - Mode 1 (Up/Down counting): from 0 to top then back to 0